Configuring workload resource profiles#

 Resource profiles display their description: as their name.
 Profiles are listed in alphabetical order, after the default profile.

-6. (Optional) By default, CPU sessions and deployments are allowed to run on GPU nodes.
-To reserve your GPU nodes for sessions and deployments that require them, comment out the affinity: specification in the file as shown:
+By default, CPU sessions and deployments are allowed to run on GPU nodes.
+To reserve your GPU nodes for sessions and deployments that require them, comment out the affinity: configuration in the file as shown:

 GPU node selector example